 \subsubsection{Prospective acquisition}

-The Halton undersampling pattern with the undersampling factor $R = 32$ was selected for a prospective acquisition of the ISMRM model 130 phantom \cite{jiang_repeatability_2017} using the same system as the ground truth map acquisition.
-Sequence settings equal to table \ref{table: tabs1} were used with the acquisition settings given in table \ref{table: tabs3}.
+The Halton pattern with the acceleration factor $R = 32$ was selected for a prospective acquisition of the ISMRM model 130 phantom \cite{jiang_repeatability_2017} using the same system as the ground truth map acquisition.
+Sequence settings equal to Table \ref{tab: scan set} were used with the acquisition settings given in Table \ref{tab: scan set}.
 An additional patch of k-space of size $12 \times 12$ was acquired in the center of k-space as calibration region for generating coil sensitivity maps.
-Even though we use only the first contrast ($ q = 1 $) for computing coil sensitivity maps, we acquired additional patches for all inversion times.
-These were used for estimation, however they were ignored in the computation of $\eta_{p}$ as we do not consider it as part of the undersampling pattern and hypothesise that its inclusion in the estimation brings negligible difference between $\eta_{p}$ and observed time efficiency.
+This region was acquired for all echoes even though only one is needed.
+We use only the first contrast ($ q = 1 $) for computing coil sensitivity maps, we acquired additional patches for all echoes.
+These were used for estimation, however they were ignored in the computation of $\eta_{p}$ as we do not consider it as part of the undersampling pattern and hypothesize that its inclusion in the estimation brings negligible difference between $\eta_{p}$ and observed time efficiency.
 Two scans were performed in the same scan session to measure the CV in the acquisitions.
 The coil sensitivity maps were computed using the calibration region for each slice in the FE direction.
 The noise level was computed from a patch of $10 \times 20 \times 20$ at the edge of k-space, across all coil channels and image contrasts.
 Specifically, the noise level was set to the standard deviation of the difference between the two acquisitions across all sampled positions of k-space in that patch divided by $\sqrt{2}$.
 The parameter estimation was performed separately for each slice in the FE dimension to allow the parallel processing of slices.